-How should tall cylinders be lifted?
+How should tall cylinders be transported?

 - Make sure that two people transport a cylinder if a cart cannot be used.

 How should one person lift a cylinder onto a platform?

 - Roll the cylinder to within 1 metre of the platform.

 - Position the forward foot around the cylinder, the back foot about 30 cm behind the cylinder.

 - Bend knees slightly.

 - Place one hand on the valve's protective cap, the other hand underneath the cylinder about 30 cm from the ground.